ChenZhongPu/data-structure-swufe/book/src/stack_queue/stack_java.md

 Readers can try to implement the client code using `ArrayListStack` for these two applications, and this is left as an exercise.

 ## Stack based on array
-In [Stack in Python](./stack_python.md), we summarized the times complexity of the operations of a stack:
+In [Stack in Python](./stack_python.md), we summarized the time complexity of the operations of a stack:

 | Operation | Running time |
 | -------- |  ------- |